mackonsti/nuc10i7fnh/README.md

 ## CPU Fan Reading Support

 Support for the NUC's embedded chipset **ITE IT5571** has been added in [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases) (and more specifically `SMCSuperIO.kext`) since version 1.2.2 thanks to its developers.
-The required method is to inject the needed property `<key>ec-device</key>` and the correct identifier that corresponds to the NUC's model/generation own **LPC Controller** device (see [here](https://github.com/acidanthera/VirtualSMC/blob/master/Docs/EmbeddedControllers.md)).
+This is achieved by injecting the needed property `<key>ec-device</key>` and the correct identifier that corresponds to the NUC's model/generation own **LPC Controller** device (see [here](https://github.com/acidanthera/VirtualSMC/blob/master/Docs/EmbeddedControllers.md)).
 For this NUC, the value is `<string>Intel_EC_V9</string>` thus enabling CPU fan readings in any monitoring tool.

 ![BigSur](Various/BigSur.png)